The best selling digital tracks by the Beatles

 The #1 seller in physical formats with over 9 million sales, Hey Jude is also a monster in digital units at 1.83 million.
 The song is now nearing a million downloads in the US, and tops that mark once we include ringtones.

 Elsewhere, it is even more global than Yesterday.
 The song sold roughly 180,000 units in both the UK and South Korea, nearly 100,000 in Canada and over 50,000 in Germany.
-It is the 6th top seller overall, 3rd amond Beatles‘ songs.
+It is the 6th top seller overall, 3rd among Beatles‘ songs.

 5 George Harrison – My Sweet Lord – 1,855,000